 As a PR professional, you have likely heard of the General Data Protection Regulation (GDPR), which is the EU’s regulation for protection of personal data of EU residents.
 GDPR is a comprehensive set of laws passed in May, 2018 that affect EU businesses but also businesses outside of the EU that “control” or “process” EU residents’ data.

-If you are a PR firm based in the US that pitches reporters or influencers in the UK, France, Germany or anywhere else in the EU – GDPR applies to you.
+If you are a PR pro that pitches reporters or influencers in the UK, France, Germany or anywhere else in the EU – GDPR applies to you.
 This is because pitching a reporter, and even possessing her personal data (such as email, phone, etc.), fall under the categories of “control and processing.”

 Even if your pitches to EU-based reporters are infrequent, you avoid “spray and pray,” and you target reporters smartly, GDPR compliance is required.

-Since the GDPR text is 261 pages long – with 11 chapters, 99 articles and 173 recitals – we have decided to break down for you some of the essential requirements and challenges affecting PR agencies.
-Let’s assume that John is a reporter at Travel Today Magazine.
+Since the GDPR text is 261 pages long – with 11 chapters, 99 articles and 173 recitals – we have decided to break down for you some of the essential requirements and challenges affecting PR teams.

 Tracking why you have the right to pitch each journalist